 What to Look for in a Designer Sneaker

 Because designer sneakers come with a steeper price tag, you’ll want to consider style before purchasing.
 If you have the means and can splurge on a trendier item, great.
 If not, consider investing in a design that is a little more timeless, like a classic lace-up white sneaker.

 Similar to style, color is also something you’ll want to consider.
 If you’re shopping for an everyday pair of designer sneakers, choosing a color that is more versatile and will go well with multiple looks is always a good idea.
-And, if you want something bold, makes a statement, and is saved for special occasions, have fun with the hues available and indulge in something eye-catching.
+And, if you want something bold, makes a statement, and is saved for special occasions, have fun with the hues available and indulge in something eye-catching, like the adidas x Gucci Wedge Gazelle Sneaker.
 Designer shoes are like a work of art, after all.